BA . Brown University, Human Biology: Brain & Behavior

-Dr. Z previously taught children's science classes at the Bronx Zoo and was a science writer for the American Museum of Natural History magazine.
-She has published numerous articles on effective, evidence-based therapies for youth.
+Dr. Z previously taught science at the Bronx Zoo and was a science writer for the American Museum of Natural History magazine.
+She has published numerous articles on effective, evidence-based therapies and authors the Psychology Today column "Pain, Explained."
 A select list of publications & presentations are available.
-She loves what she does, and feels very lucky to serve as a source of support for youths in pain.
+She loves what she does, and feels very lucky to serve as a source of support for people living with pain and the providers who treat them.